Key Information About Twelve-Step Programs

 Understanding your faults will also put you in a better position to apologize to those you hurt in the past.
 These individuals may include colleagues, family members, or close friends who you stole money from or were physically abusive.
 Ideally, you will make amends in person if at all possible.
 However, you can do so electronically or by other means if this is the only way to complete this step without compromising your physical or mental health.

 Finally, you will take the knowledge you have gained from your journey and use it to help others.
-You can fulfill this obligation by speaking at weekly AA meetings or sharing your private story to others who may not be ready to seek help.
+You can fulfill this obligation by speaking at weekly AA groups or sharing your private story to others who may not be ready to seek help.
 The goal is to act as a missionary spreading the good news about living life free of addiction.

 The 12-Step Program Has Adapted With the Times